Beyond the Yaru icon theme used by Ubuntu and past the revamped GNOME icon set is a world of third-party icon packs.

-After all, one size doesn’t fit all; plenty of Linux users prefer to curate and customise the look of their desktop themselves.
+Lots of Linux like to curate and customise the look of their desktop for themselves.

-And the following Linux icon themes are all ripe for job!
+And the following four Linux icon themes are all ripe for job!

 Newaita Icon Theme